Fig77/Weather-API/README.md

 </p>

 <!-- ABOUT THE PROJECT -->
 This project is a WeatherApp that will take information out of [OpenWeather](https://openweathermap.org/) and displays it into this web application, based on a location input from the user.
+Using JavaScript.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents